Power BI implementation planning: Tenant-level workspace planning

 - Purpose: A workspace name should always include a description of its content.
 For example, Sales Quarterly Bonus Tracking.

 - Item types: A workspace name can include a reference to the types of items it contains.
-For example, use Sales Data to indicate the workspace stores datasets, or use Sales Analytics to indicate the workspace stores reports and dashboards.
+For example, use Sales Data to indicate the workspace stores items like a lakehouse or semantic models (previously known as datasets).
+Sales Analytics could indicate that the workspace stores analytical reports and dashboards.

 - Stage (environment): A workspace name might include its stage.
-For example, it's common to have separate workspaces for development, test, and production content.
+For example, it's common to have separate workspaces (development, test, and production) for lifecycle management.

 - Ownership and responsibility: A workspace name might include an indication of who's responsible for managing the content.
 For example, use of an SLS prefix or suffix can indicate that the sales team owns and manages the content.